protozis/LBM_CYMB/README.md

 # Lattice Boltzmann Method - Cylindrical Moving Boundary

-Before you start using this simulator, I highly recommend to read the instruction **[What's the physics of this LBM simulation ?](physics.md)**.
+Before you start using this simulator, I highly recommend to read the instruction I made: **[What's the physics of this LBM simulation ?](physics.md)**.

 ## Dependences and Build process
 ### C binaries